uuid vs nanoid vs uuidv4 vs short-uuid vs react-native-uuid vs react-uuid

 • short-uuid:

 short-uuid generates shorter unique IDs by encoding UUIDs in a more compact format.
-It uses a custom alphabet to ensure that the generated IDs remain unique while being significantly shorter than traditional UUIDs.
+It uses a customizable alphabet and allows for shorter ID generation while maintaining a low risk of collisions, making it ideal for space-constrained applications.

 • react-native-uuid: